You are here:

 - Cauda equina.
 A sack of nerve roots that continues from the lumbar region, where the spinal cord ends, and continues down to provide neurologic function to the lower part of the body.
 It resembles a “horse’s tail” (cauda equina in Latin).

 The normal vertebral canal (see fig. 4) provides adequate room for the spinal cord and cauda equina.
 Narrowing of the canal, which occurs in spinal stenosis, may be inherited or acquired.
 Some people inherit a small spinal canal (see fig. 5) or have a curvature of the spine (scoliosis) that produces pressure on nerves and soft tissue and compresses or stretches ligaments.
-In an inherited condition called achondroplasia, defective bone formation results in abnormally short and thickened pedicles that reduce the diameter (distance across) of the spinal canal.
+In an inherited condition called achondroplasia, defective bone formation results in changes that reduce the diameter (distance across) of the spinal canal.

 Acquired conditions that can cause spinal stenosis are explained in more detail in the sections that follow.